Atlantis (Donovan song): Release and reception

 Contract disputes at the time caused a complicated series of different releases in the United Kingdom and United States.
-It was originally released in the UK as a single with "I Love My Shirt" as the B-side.
-In 1969 it was released in the US on the album Barabajagal.
-The LP was not released in the UK, however, and "Atlantis" was next released in the US as the B-side to "To Susan on the West Coast Waiting".
+"Atlantis" was originally released in the United Kingdom on November 29, 1968 as a single with "I Love My Shirt" as the B-side.
+In January 1969 it was released in the US as the B-side to "To Susan on the West Coast Waiting", before appearing on the album Barabajagal that August.
+The LP was not released in the UK.

 The song was not deemed likely to be a hit in the US because of its length and the fact that the first third of the song is spoken prose and therefore not "radio-friendly".
 It was for this reason that, despite its success in Europe, "Atlantis" was demoted to B-side status.
 However, the record company A&R executives were proved wrong when the popularity of "Atlantis" far surpassed that of its A-side.
-The song was quite successful, reaching #7 on the Billboard charts, and the song itself became an anthem of the hippie movement.
-The song's most prominent usage was in the 1990 mob movie GoodFellas where Tommy DeVito (based on Tommy DeSimone) and Jimmy Conway (based on Jimmy Burke) are beating up Billy Batts at a bar after he insulted the former.
+The song was quite successful, reaching number seven on the Billboard charts.
+It became Donovan's final top-10 single in the US.